edavis10/convert-kit-migration/README.md

 3. Create CSV exports for each campaign/sequence
   - Skip Read tags
 4. Import the import-drip CSV export which includes all subscribers
-5. Import each CSV file
+6. Import each CSV file
-  - ??? add to sequences if the tag is for a sequence
+  - add to sequences if the tag is for a sequence
-  - ??? make sure sequences' exclusions are correct

----

-6.
-2. Add all subs with a import-drip tag to CK
-4. Scrape CSV and add tags for each subscriber
-  * skip all read tags
-  * before adding any app tag, add an exclusion tag for that app JSON - exclude, etc
-5. Scrape CSV and add subscribers to each sequence based on their campaigns
+  - import-drip-completed-X if the file is for a sequence that they subs completed in Drip
+  - add tag like import-drip-completed-json-uninstall when importing the uninstall tags